tomjoht/learnapidoc/_docs/the_writing_process/docapis_publishing.md

 ## 5.2 Cross-reference the new content {#cross_references}

 As you read through the larger context on your developer portal, take note of good places to insert cross-references to the new content.
 If there are similar topics, consider adding cross-references in places where themes overlap.
 Many times, users search for information and don't always land on the right topic.
 They might have landed close to the needed information, based on the keywords they're searching for, but not on the right page.
-This aligns with the whole [information scent theory](https://www.nngroup.com/articles/information-scent/) that is part of information foraging.
+(This idea aligns with the whole [information scent theory](https://www.nngroup.com/articles/information-scent/) that is part of information foraging.)
 Include links to help point them to your new content.
 Conversely, insert cross-references to other pages in your new content.

 {% include random_ad2.html %}